 Have you ever come across articles from bloggers boasting about page views to their site or views on Pinterest and you wished so much you could reach those numbers?
 The truth about blogging stats is that most bloggers have no clue what those numbers actually mean.
-In addition to being able to know had to use the numbers to grow your blog, it also helps make sure you don't get duped into buying courses in an attempt to reach those same stats!

 This post may contain affiliate links.
-You can read my full affiliate disclosure here.
+Read our full disclosure here.

-**If you are just getting started with blogging, be sure to read about 10 Steps to starting a Christian blog.
+**If you are just getting started with blogging, be sure to read about 10 Steps to Starting a Christian Blog.